Boiico/Feul.Node/README.md

 forc wallet new
 ```

-#You need to choose a password for yourself; the password will not be displayed as you type.
+ℹ️ #You need to choose a password for yourself; the password will not be displayed as you type.
 Then press Enter, re-enter the password, and press Enter again.
 After that, you will be given recovery words that you need to save.

 ✅  Step 9 📍